-Accepted international students requiring an F-1 student visa must meet all of the requirements outlined above.
-Once all of the necessary documents have been received, students will be issued the I-20 Form (Certificate of Eligibility).
-This form, a valid passport and financial certification must be presented at the nearest U.S. Embassy or Consulate in the student's country of residence to obtain the required F-1 student visa for study in the United States.
+Once all of the necessary documents have been received, students will be issued the I-20 Form.
+This form, as well as a valid passport and financial certification, must be presented at the nearest U.S. Embassy or Consulate in the student's country of residence to obtain the required F-1 student visa for study in the United States.